fateminsupria/Time-Zone/README.md

 confirmation message and get your Watch.

 ## Features
---It will help to find any branded watch like Rolex , Omega etc.
+It will help to find any branded watch like Rolex , Omega etc.
---If you want , you can see watch details like price , picture , color etc.
+If you want , you can see watch details like price , picture , color etc.
---The system has some additional features that can make it more acceptable.
+The system has some additional features that can make it more acceptable.
---Most of the people face difficulties in getting any watch details in a one app .
+Most of the people face difficulties in getting any watch details in a one app .
 This application can solve this problem easily.
---Easy to use
+Easy to use

 # Used Tools In Project
 ## Technology: